CyberZHG/keras-bert/README.md

 ### Run on TPU

-[Colab demo](https://colab.research.google.com/github/CyberZHG/keras-bert/blob/master/demo/load_model/keras_bert_load_and_extract_tpu.ipynb) shows how to convert to a model that runs on TPU.
+The [extraction demo](https://colab.research.google.com/github/CyberZHG/keras-bert/blob/master/demo/load_model/keras_bert_load_and_extract_tpu.ipynb) shows how to convert to a model that runs on TPU.

+The [classification demo](https://colab.research.google.com/github/CyberZHG/keras-bert/blob/master/demo/tune/keras_bert_classification_tpu.ipynb) shows how to apply the model to simple classification tasks.

 ### Tokenizer